pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [ ] Grading: Provide start button for each skill of the candidate (0.5)
 - [ ] Grading: Provide Submit button (0.5)

+- [ ] Users: For regional admins, when adding a new proctor, gender field should be auto selected based on their mandal (0.5)
+- [ ] Users: Events: show only assigned events (0.5)
 - [ ] Users: Bulk Import excel format
 - [ ] Users: Bulk Import users: Need to set the gender/role based on login user's role
-- [ ] Users: For regional admins, when adding a new proctor, gender field should be auto selected based on their mandal (0.5)
-- [ ] Users: Events: show only assigned events (0.5)
-- [ ] Users: Proctor login should be disbled as soon as the event ends

 - [ ] Events: Region admin should be able to change only Event DateTime field